reactiveui/website/input/docs/guidelines/framework/prefer-opah-over-properties.md

 2. `ObservableAsPropertyHelper` will take care of raising `INotifyPropertyChanged` events - if you're creating read-only properties, this can save so much boilerplate code.
 3. `WhenAny` lets you combine multiple properties, treat their changes as observable streams, and craft ViewModel-specific outputs.
 4. Scheduling.
 Simply pass in a value for the `scheduler` parameter, which avoids you needing to call `ObserveOn` yourself.
 5. Laziness.
-Simply set d`eferSubscription` to `true` and now your property is lazily-evaluated.
+Simply set `deferSubscription` to `true` and now your property is lazily-evaluated.